 While Garland, Potter, and others envision a more DSD-friendly future, they acknowledge that the systemic changes required will take time and effort.
 Meanwhile, others point out, clinicians, patients, and families must live in today’s cultural contexts.

 Discomfort with atypical sex characteristics “is very much a societal problem, but we are caring for human beings who are brought up in our society to think in certain ways,” says Diamond.
 “As physicians and as a society, we’ve evolved a great deal, but we’re not at the point, I think, where we can routinely be comfortable with ambiguity.
-Some families can take that leap, but they are so uncommon.”

 As our culture progresses, that balance may shift.
 The sharing of people’s preferred pronouns, encompassing a spectrum of identities beyond “he/his” and “she/hers,” is becoming more common.
 People with transgender, gender nonconforming, nonbinary, and intersex identities are increasingly out and proud.